 The reason many likes to visit Cultural Heritage Sites are to be familiar with the history and culture of that country or place.
 But here in Nepal, you can learn a lot about the life of Buddha and Buddhism by exploring many Buddha Pilgrimage sites which are UNESCO World Heritage Sites.
 And so Nepal is also popular to the world as Land of Buddha.
 The following are my top favorite Cultural World Heritage Sites in Nepal.

 Lumbini is one of the most popular Buddha Pilgrimage sites among Buddhists from many countries in the world.
 This is the birthplace of Lord Gautam Buddha.
 The main attraction here is the Maya Devi Temple, one Sacred Pond, and the Pillar of Emperor Ashoka.
-Besides, there are many monuments, temples from various countries, and one Buddha Research Institute.
+Besides, there are many monuments, temples in various countries, and one Buddha Research Institute.

 It is said Lord Buddha took birth here in 623 BC and from then to still is one of the sacred destinations in the world.
 Every year many tourists from different countries visit Lumbini.
 There is one garden and also one oldest Bodhi Tree where many Buddhist monks offer prayers all time.

 In 1997 Lumbini listed as UNESCO Cultural World Heritage Site in Nepal.
 The total area of this site is almost 4.8 km and located in Rupandehi district in Nepal.

 Entry ticket is must for all to visit Lumbini.
 And you can directly travel Lumbini from Kathmandu by road or air.
 There are no shops, restaurants, and hotels at Lumbini.

 If you’re planning to visit Lumbini or interested to know more, UNESCO’s Lumbini, Birthplace Of Buddha (World Heritage Series) is a great read to help you so.